-The table also defines the perimeter of the homologated (HC), transferable (TRC) or transitional carry-over (TCO) components and, where applicable, their sub-assemblies, for the purposes of determining homologation perimeter, the Notional Values, or to be used for TCO allowances, as defined in the Financial Regulations.
+The following table defines the perimeter of the TRC components and, where applicable, their sub-assemblies, for the purposes of determining the Notional Values, as defined in the Financial Regulations.

-In the cases where there is doubt on the inclusion of not of a component in an assembly, or in the exact boundary between two sub-assemblies of the same component or assembly, the Competitor should approach the FIA for guidance.
+In the cases where there is doubt on the inclusion of not of a component in an assembly, or in the exact boundary between two sub-assemblies of the same TRC, the Competitor should approach the FIA for guidance.